luismartinezs/restaurant-reservation-system/README.md

 - /restaurants -> List of all restaurants, reservations and ratings
 - /restaurants/:uid -> One restaurant, with its reservations and ratings
-- /reservations -> List of all reservations for one specific user
+- /account -> Currently logged in user page
-- /users -> List of all users, with all reservations for each user
+- /account/reservations -> List of all reservations for one specific user
-- /users/:uid -> One user, with reservations all for that user
+- /account/reservations/:uid -> One reservation for the currently logged in user

 ## App state

+- App client state is handled with url search params
   - Active filters for restaurants listing
-- Selected reservation start time (only future time)
+  - Selected reservation date and start time
+  - Number of guests

 ## Dev tasks